Conbonbot/startup/conflictTest.md

-This is not a conflict file
+This is not a conflict file??????

 Or is it?!